ish/formish/docs-build/introduction.rst

     ${field.description()|n}
     </div>

 So each field is built in the same way as the main form.
-Here are the parst used.
+Here are the parts used.

 ``field_label.html``